MolSSI-Education/mm-tools/_episodes/05-putting-it-together.md

 Using the API documentation, look up the method in NonbondedForce for getting and setting the nonbonded parameters for particles.
 >
 > #### 5.
 Set the charges to zero
-> e.
-We wish to set the charge parameters for the atoms in the protein to zero.
+> We wish to set the charge parameters for the atoms in the protein to zero.
 Inside your for loop over protein atoms, first ​get the charge, sigma, and epsilon parameters for the atom (make sure to set three return values), and then set the parameters for that atom to 0 (zero), sigma, and epsilon respectively​.
 >
 > #### 6.
 Visualize your results
 > Visualize the trajectory and analyze some interatomic distances to see if/how zeroing out the atomic charges affects the protein conformation. ​[One handy reaction coordinate for protein folding – at least in globular proteins – is radius of gyration.
 See if you can find the relevant MDTraj function for computing this quantity.]